 OK, I should’ve written this before I started on the other posts about routines.
 I didn’t realize, until I was writing another post, how complicated and daunting routines can seem.
 Truth be told we all have some kind of routine already.

-Hopefully you’ve read and enjoyed Feeding an army, part 1.
+Hopefully, you’ve read and enjoyed Feeding an army on a budget, part 1.

 Now that you have your meal planning started what do you need to do next?